nitish-singh128/case-conversion-api/README.md

 ---

-## Project Impact & Community Validation

-Since its release, this repository has served as a reference architecture for high-performance polyglot systems.

-- **Adoption:** 4,800+ Clones in 14 days (verified via GitHub Traffic).
-- **Engagement:** 3,200+ unique views with a high concentration on CI/CD workflow patterns.
-- **Network Effect:** Significant referrals from LinkedIn and Engineering forums, validating the "Hardware-Aware" and "1M Request" benchmarks.
-- **Industrial Interest:** Deep-dive audits of the `/workflows` directory suggest the industry is utilizing these YAML files as a blueprint for cross-platform C++/C# pipelines.

----

 ## Summary

 Developed a cross-platform string conversion ecosystem utilizing a high-performance C++17 engine integrated into a .NET 8 microservice via P/Invoke.
 Engineered a Zero-Leak memory management policy across the ABI boundary and implemented a multi-stage Docker CI/CD pipeline supporting immutable artifact promotion across Dev, Staging, and Production environments.